CGodl/CGodl/README.md

   <img height="500px"  alt="Cat staring at sky" src="https://i.pinimg.com/originals/32/44/01/324401aa18cc80c55f338dcd4674cb80.gif" />
 </p>

-- 🌱 I’m currently learning how to make a TypeScript, Python, AWS, and making a nicer Github Profile.
+- 🌱 I’m currently learning about Ollama.
-- 🔭 I’m currently working on a secret project.
+- 🔭 I’m currently working on a secret project using AI.
-- 👯 I’m looking to collaborate on an open source project that will better the world.
+- 👯 I’m looking to work in a startup company.
 - 🤔 I’m looking to connect with other Frontend Developers.
 - 💬 Ask me about my experience switching to a Software Engineering career, Frontend Development work, JS, or React.js
 - 😄 Pronouns: He/Him